mecc-monash/rbc/sensing_tutorial.md

 ## How to use it
-We will be using the Arduino Uno as our microcontroller for this competition, therefore this tutorial will be using Arduino code.
+We will be using the Arduino Uno as our microcontroller for this competition.
+Therefore, we'll be running through this tutorial using Arduino Uno boards.

 ### Step 1.
 Wiring the sensor up